trajana/selection_problem/README.md

     | `PLOT`       | Enable/disable automatic plot generation                                                                   | `True` / `False`                                                                                          | line 69    | `True`          |
     | `DEBUG`      | Enable/disable detailed debug prints (not recommended for large instances due to excessive console output) | `True` / `False`                                                                                          | line 70    | `False`          |

-Note: If you want to replicate the experiments from the thesis, you need to run the code three times, once for each varying parameter (`n`, `k`, and `p`), using the pre-specified `var_values` for each.
+    Note: If you want to replicate the experiments from the thesis, you need to run the code three times, once for each varying parameter (`n`, `k`, and `p`), using the pre-specified default values for all other parameters.

 2. **Run the script**:
    ```bash